Key Takeaways

 The goal of liability-driven investing (LDI) is to structure assets that keep pace with plan liabilities.
 However, the discount-rate-setting process prescribed by the Financial Accounting Standards Board makes it impossible to invest in a way that precisely tracks the movement in liability discount rates.

 One of the more cumbersome issues is credit ratings migration.
-If a plan sponsor invests in the identical group of bonds used to create the discount rate (CUSIP match) and one of those bonds is downgraded, the portfolio will decline in value due to the downgraded bond’s higher yield—but the discount rate, when reconstituted, will have no memory of that bond.
+If a plan sponsor invests in the identical group of bonds used to create the discount rate (CUSIP match) and one of those bonds is downgraded, the portfolio will decline in value due to the downgraded bond’s wider spread—but the discount rate, when reconstituted, will have no memory of that bond.
 It is simply removed from the calculation once it does not meet the screening requirements.

 The discount rate won’t account for the bond’s higher yield and the liability may in fact increase when a downgraded bond is removed from the universe.
 The liability discount rate is essentially unaffected by credit events.1